 - Consistent and appropriate consequences for misbehaviour

-These strategies become more effective when they are built on a foundation of positive teacher-student relationships, quality differentiated instruction and are implemented with fidelity.
+These strategies become more effective when they are built on a foundation of positive teacher-student relationships, quality differentiated instruction, and are implemented with frequency and fidelity.

 Positive relationships between students and adults and between students and their peers, are at the centre of a proactive approach to classroom management.
 Establishing positive relationships fosters open and respectful communication and interaction, and a level of trust a safety.